CORONAVIRUS (COVID-19) – HOW IT SPREADS

 - Older people who experience breathing difficulties should contact their doctor.
 Both worsening or new asthma as well as COVID-19 can cause new breathlessness in older people and it’s important that these symptoms are properly investigated if they occur. these symptoms are thoroughly examined by a doctor if they occur.

-The risk COVID-19 poses for people with asthma is not clearly understood yet.
-We recommend that people with asthma and other respiratory illnesses are aware of the measures that they can adopt to avoid infection, stay generally well and maximise their asthma control.
+The risk COVID-19 poses for people with asthma is not perfectly understood yet – whilst we’re confident that people who are not burdened by their disease are not more vulnerable to COVID-19, there may be parts of the asthma population who may experience greater vulnerability.
+We recommend that people with asthma and other respiratory illnesses are aware of the measures that they can adopt to avoid contracting and sharing infection, they stay generally well and maximise their asthma control.